 The Water Authority of Dickson County Board of Commissioners meets on the second Monday of each month at 6:00 pm at our 101 Cowan Road facility.
 Please feel free to participate in these meetings.
 WADC's Board is comprised of two members appointed by the Dickson County Mayor, two members appointed by the Mayor of Dickson, and one member appointed by the other four Board members.
 The five members serve staggered terms.
-All governmental powers of WADC are exercised by the WADC Board of Commissioners.
+The WADC Board of Commissioners exercises all governmental powers of WADC.
 All decisions by the Board on customer complaints may be reviewed by the Utility Management Review Board pursuant to Tennessee Code Annotated, Section 7-82-702(7).